rorychisholm/3010-Project/README.md

 Our plan for our project is to take the game Space Invaders and add realistic physics to many of the game's elements.
 These physics simulations include.

 ## Controls
-WASD to Move
+- WASD to Move
-Arrow Keys to Aim
+- Arrow Keys to Aim
+- Space/Up to Fire